The five highest fines in July 2024

 3. GSMA Limited, Spain: 600,000 euros

 MWC 2022 employees had to upload their COVID-19 vaccination card or equivalent health information to an online portal to gain access to the site.
-The GSMA explained that the collection of health data was necessary to ensure the safety of the event and prevent the spread of COVID-19.
+The GSMA explained that the collection of Health data was necessary to ensure the safety of the event and prevent the spread of COVID-19.
 They stated that the data would be managed by Quironprevención, a medical service provider, and would be deleted after the end of the event.

-The fine is made up as follows: 100,000 euros for violation of Article 14 GDPR.
+The Fine is made up as follows: 100,000 euros for the Infringement against Article 14 GDPR.
 300,000 euros for violation of Art.
 9 para.
 2 GDPR.
-200,000 euros for violation of Art.
+200,000 euros for breach of Art.
 6 para.
 1 GDPR.

 Source: Notice of fine Agencia española protección datos